Jeji0/CIPSlicerSoftware/readme.md

 Slicer for the **Conductive Ink Printer (C.I.P.)** — a modified Creality Ender 3 that fabricates PCBs by dispensing conductive ink and solder paste.
-Takes KiCad Gerber exports (zipped) and generates G-code for the quick-swappable heads: conductive ink, solder paste, insulator and camera inspection head.
+Takes KiCad Gerber exports (zipped) and generates G-code for the quick-swappable heads: conductive ink, solder paste, insulator (taken out due to time constraints) and camera inspection head.

 ## Requirements